wp-plugins/error-manager/readme.txt

 = 404 Errors Options =
 * Instant email alerts on 404 errors
 * Log 404 errors to your database

-For additional features you can also check out our [Error Manager Pro](https://www.dlssoftwarestudios.com/downloads/error-manager-wordpress-plugin/) version.

 == Installation ==